-- Function: new [jss] class-name & rest args
+- Function: list-to-list [jss] list not-documented - Function: new [jss] class-name & erest args

 Invoke the Java constructor for CLASS-NAME with ARGS.

 CLASS-NAME may either be a symbol or a string according to the usual JSS conventions.